tsaridas/jackett-stremio/README.md

 - Add a list of known trackers to all InfoHashes.
 - Add blacklisted trackers.
 - Increase versions of npm modules.
-- Add option for user to specify max limit in MB/GB etc.
 - Update README for better understanding how to install.